 The hiking community

-This sense of community became apparent before I even set foot on the AT.
+This sense of community became apparent to me before I even set foot on the AT.
 From the moment I stepped out into the Atlanta sunshine, I was warmly welcomed into the home of Bubbles (an AT 2018 hiker who was away at the time) by two of her good friends, Highlight (AT 2018, CDT 2019) and Caroline (PCT 2019).
 I can’t thank these girls enough for getting me on my feet, galavanting me around Atlanta and getting me safely to the Approach Trail.

 Forming a Tramily (Trail Family)